Category: Citizenship

 What is Singapore Citizenship?

-Singapore citizenship grants you the legal right to reside permanently in the country.
-It comes with many privileges, such as voting rights, government subsidies, and unrestricted access to employment opportunities in both the public and private sectors.
+Singapore citizenship grants you the full legal status of a Singaporean, including the right to reside permanently in the country, participate in civic life such as voting, and access government benefits, subsidies, and unrestricted employment opportunities across both the public and private sectors.

 Why Apply for Singapore Citizenship?